Returns and Warranties

 Of course I'm both picky and experienced in testing all this stuff.
-Most people lack the experience to know what optical defects represent today's state-of-the-art.
+Most people lack the experience to know what optical defects are simply the limits of today's state-of-the-art.
 These folks start testing, they find defects which are simply the limits of modern technology, and return things unnecessarily.
-It's exactly like the phoney wine snob who sends back three open bottles of wine thinking he's impressing the others at a restaurant.
+It's exactly like the wine snob who sends back three open bottles of perfectly good wine thinking he's impressing the others at a restaurant.
 Those guys are restaurateurs' worst nightmare.
 Restaurants of course courteously keep bringing out new bottles, but they now have to drink those bottles of perfectly fine wine themselves.

 Even manufacturers can be wrong: my Epson 1200 printer of 1999 made a hissing noise when idling.
 I called Epson and asked if this was normal.
 They said it was a defect and sent me a replacement the very next day.
 It did the same thing.
 I called again, and a more senior guy pointed out that no, they all did that, and apologized for any trouble I may have been caused by yesterdays' guy.
 No trouble to me, but Epson just bought themselves a used printer due to a lack of information with one of their reps.

 I had one reader have Nikon take his new D70 back for hot pixels when in fact the images I saw were simply star trails!
 Nikon presumed they were hot pixels, even though the only happened in the sky at twilight and were all diagonal line segments rotating around a common center.